-It is well-known that line emission owing to young stellar populations can boost the flux at the respective wavelengths (e.g., Zackrisson et al. 2001).
-We calculate the emission line contribution to broad-band photometry.
-We use Yggdrasil (Zackrisson et al. 2011) that adopts a Pop III star model of Schaerer (2002).
+It is well known that line emission owing to young stellar populations can boost the flux at the respective wavelengths (e.g., Zackrisson et al. 2001).
+We calculate the emission line contribution to broad-band photometry by using \textsc{yggdrasil} (Zackrisson et al. 2011) , which adopts Pop III star models of Schaerer (2002).
 In Yggdrasil, we set the gas covering factor $f_\mathrm{cov}=0.5$ and choose the Kroupa IMF for Pop~III stars.
-Table 1 lists the calculated magnitude difference $\Delta m$ caused by emission lines in ten JWST bands.
-Interestingly, the PMS contribution is comparable to, or can be even greater than those from the line emission originating mainly from Balmer and Paschen transitions.
+Table 1 lists the calculated magnitude difference $\Delta m$ caused by emission lines in 10 JWST bands.
+Interestingly, the PMS contribution is comparable to, or can be even greater than, those from the line emission originating mainly from Balmer and Paschen transitions.
 Note that we here consider a primordial galaxy, and thus do not include metal lines.

 For high-redshift galaxies, flux excess in near-infrared is often interpreted as emission line contributions and/or the existence of an old stellar population (e.g., Hashimoto et al. 2018; Tamura et al. 2019).
 The latter possibility is intriguing because the existence of an old stellar population suggests significant star formation at an even earlier epoch in the cosmic Dark Ages.

-Overall, very young galaxies may contain a certain fraction of PMS stars that contribute an appreciable flux in infrared, and thus it may need to be considered in SED modeling and fitting.
-A multi-band observation across those listed in Table 1 will allow us to distinguish the PMS contribution from that of line emission.
-Typically, emission lines cause significant boost in a few particular bands.
+Very young galaxies may contain a certain fraction of PMS stars that contribute an appreciable flux in the infrared, and thus it may need to be considered in SED modelling and fitting.
+A multiband observation across those listed in Table 1 will allow us to distinguish the PMS contribution from that of line emission.
+Typically, emission lines cause a significant boost in a few particular bands.